OpenStack command line tool installation using package manager tools

 After installation, if you want to deactivate the virtual environment, you can simply type:

-Note that doing this will also mean that any of the command line tools you install won't be available for use until you reactivate the virtual environment.
+Note that doing this will also mean that any of the command line tools you install will not be available for use until you reactivate the virtual environment.

 Installing the client tools using pip